RadicalMilitantLibrary/manual/readingclub-man.markdown

 Hanging Indent paragraph looks like this:

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Fusce egestas ut massa vel hendrerit.
 Curabitur rutrum venenatis lorem, eget dictum libero pretium vitae.
 Donec rutrum dolor felis, eget tempus quam luctus at.
 Nunc eu dolor tellus.
 Etiam quis felis at est euismod cursus.
 Aenean eget ligula non lacus convallis scelerisque id eu justo.
 Aenean luctus arcu quis dolor imperdiet blandit.
 Pellentesque congue vehicula nunc, eget porta purus.

+### Boxes with BoxStart, BoxHead and BoxEnd

+In some books there is boxed content needed.
+For quite a while we abused different citation and quotation to improvise.
+But with those it is really easy.
+So just make an empty paragraph with the Styles of BoxStart and BoxEnd, you may also use then to hold content of the box.
+Besides the BoxHead can be used anywhere in the box, usually in first or last line.
+Other lines in between can be styled differently and will be inside the box still.

 # Dealing with Errors